 In Step 3, we saw how potential employers and recruiters use Google to research job candidates.
-We also saw that they reject job candidates based on things they see in the search results.
+We also saw that 70% have rejected job candidates based on things they have found in the search results.

 What that potential employer finds when they Google your name may not be accurate or correct or not even about YOU, but a recruiter or employer in a hurry (which is most of them) won't take the time to double-check to see if that negative information really is by or about you.

-And you'll probably never know because no employer will tell you why they moved on.
+- And you will most likely never know because very few employers will tell you why they moved on.

 So, it is very important for you to have your version of you very visible to these recruiters and potential employers when they search on your name.